shashank-yadav/fastpipeline/docs/about.md

 A single logical unit of computation, this could include generating data, applying transformations, training models or generating results.

-Each node extends the `BaseNode` class from mlpipeline package.
+Each node extends the `BaseNode` class from fastpipeline package.
 Following diagram shows the relevant methods and attributes of the BaseNode class:

 ```mermaid
 classDiagram